benjaminPla/node_api/README.md

 ```

 4. run `npm run build && npm run start`
+5. sync and populate the db hitting one `syncDb` enpoint, this will create an admin user accoding the _.env_ vars _(this is a bad practice and of course unsecured but I had no more time really)_
-5. call the api with any http client following the documentation
+6. call the api with any http client following the documentation

 ### docker